On Parametric Linear System Solving: Previous Work on Parameterized Linear Systems

-By restricting our attention in this paper to linear problems and to those of three parameters or fewer we are able to guarantee better worst case performance (polynomially many solution regimes) and hope to provide better efficiency in many instances than is possible using those general-purpose approaches.
+By restricting our attention in this paper to linear problems and to those of a constant number of parameters (e.g., three or fewer) we are able to guarantee better worst case performance (polynomially many solution regimes) and hope to provide better efficiency in many instances than is possible using those general-purpose approaches.